 AMY GOODMAN: And the fact that these precision-guided weapons that President Obama, under enormous pressure from peace activists and others for selling this to Saudi Arabia, finally stopped, the fact that Trump has resumed these weapons?

 MEDEA BENJAMIN: Yes, he’s resumed those weapons.
 Again, Congress could stop it.
-And he also will probably be giving the green light for the invasion of the port of Hudaydah, which is where the majority of humanitarian aid comes in.
+And he also will probably be giving the green light for the invasion of the port of Hodeidah, which is where the majority of humanitarian aid comes in.
 The humanitarian community says that will be catastrophic.

 So, I think, once again, we have to put the pressure on Congress to say no green light for the invasion of that port.
 And, in fact, what we do need is an emphasis on going back to the negotiating table, find a political solution to this crisis in Yemen, which is the furthest thing from what President Trump wants to do, because you could see from his trip to Saudi Arabia that this is all about encircling Iran, this is all about inflaming even further sectarian violence, which is what the U.S. has been doing by supporting the Saudi involvement in Yemen.

 MEDEA BENJAMIN: Because this is where the food comes in.
 Ninety percent of the food in Yemen is imported.
-If they cannot get food into Hudaydah, which has already been hampered by the Saudi bombing of the cranes there and by a Saudi blockade of vessels coming in—but if they further destroy the ability to bring humanitarian aid into Hudaydah, it will result in a full-blown famine.
+If they cannot get food into Hodeidah, which has already been hampered by the Saudi bombing of the cranes there and by a Saudi blockade of vessels coming in—but if they further destroy the ability to bring humanitarian aid into Hodeidah, it will result in a full-blown famine.

 AMY GOODMAN: And cholera, the issue of cholera?
 Hundreds of Yemenis have now died because of the devastation of the sanitation system.